 Yes.
-Even though Northern Virginia is considered one of the wealthiest jurisdictions in the country, we still face a poverty rate of about 5%.
-This means, based on U.S. Census figures, that more than 90,000 people are living in poverty and 30 percent are children.
+Although the area is considered to be one of the wealthiest jurisdictions in the country, it still faces a poverty rate of 6.4%.
+This means, based on U.S. Census figures, that more than 75,000 people in Northern Virginia are living in poverty and 30 percent are children.

 What is Food for Others?

 Food for Others is a nonprofit 501(c)(3) food bank and food rescue organization, working to help those in Northern Virginia who are food insecure.

 We are a part of Northern Virginia’s safety net for those who need food when an emergency strikes, and for the growing number of working poor who are unable to make ends meet and need to supplement their inadequate food supplies.

 Food insecurity occurs when individuals or families are so limited in their resources that they are unable to obtain enough food to live a healthy life.
 These individuals and families may be running out of food, reducing the quality of their food, cutting out meat, feeding their children unbalanced meals, or skipping meals so that their children can eat.